MaksimZinovev/peter-pal/project_artefacts/workbench.md

 ✔️ Custom CSS for increased font size and padding
 ```

-12. Read your previous message with the task result, review the result against the task requirements.
+12. Read your previous message with the task result, review the result against the task description.
 Use the format of this example to output your check result:

 ```